FDio/vpp/docs/gettingstarted/developers/fib20/mplsfib.rst

 MPLS VPN
 ^^^^^^^^

-To configure an MPLS VPN for a PE the follow example can be used.
+To configure an MPLS VPN for a PE the following example can be used.

 Step 1; Configure routes to the iBGP peers - note these route MUST have out-going labels;